top of page

 Major airports generally have airfield lighting powered by expensive, centralized electrical systems, while many smaller GA airports only have non-illuminated signs, markings, windsocks, and other pilot aids.
 Can solar-powered lighting and signs along runways and taxiways improve airfield visibility at smaller and general aviation airports?

-The FAA is using solar panels and battery supplies at Penn Yan Airport in New York on 23 lighting safety systems — including runway and taxiway edge lights, obstruction lights, elevated runway guard lights, windsocks, and signs.
+The FAA used solar panels and battery supplies at Penn Yan Airport in New York on 23 lighting safety systems — including runway and taxiway edge lights, obstruction lights, elevated runway guard lights, windsocks, and signs.

 Icarus.webp